 Creating alternative custody or visitation proposals will help you negotiate a fair custody agreement.
 So do not just create one.
 Have different options in case the other parent cannot accommodate one of the proposals.

 You will have certain amount of grace period in case of traffic or emergencies.
 Try not to be late to your custody mediation.
 Remember, in some counties the mediator may make a custody recommendation to the judge.
 So, do not be late to make sure you don’t end up on the bad side of the mediator.

-Custody mediation’s are supposed to be cooperative.
+Custody mediations are supposed to be cooperative.
 Because in custody disputes emotions are high it can be hard to be polite.
 It is important for you to participate in good-faith.
 Being polite may show good-faith participation.
-If you do not participate in good-faith the judge can reschedule the heating to require you to participate in good-faith.
+If you do not participate in good-faith the judge can reschedule the hearing to require you to participate in good-faith.

 Show flexibility but do not be pushed

 Custody mediation in California is required.
-For you to make the most out of your mediation it is important to prepare for your custody mediation.
+It is important to prepare for your custody mediation for you to make the most out of your mediation.
 Participate in good-faith and consider implementing the suggestions in this blog.
-Doing so can make a success out of your custody mediation in family court.
+Doing so can help you succeed in your custody mediation in family court.

 In California, modifying a child custody order requires a proof of significant change in circumstances.
 However, like most rules in the legal field, this rule also comes with important exceptions.
 Here, I will discuss some of those exceptions.
 However, first I will discuss where the change in circumstances rule comes from and why it exists in child custody cases.